Starley (singer): Career

 Starley moved to London to pursue a career in music.
 While she did get a publishing contract, she was generally unsuccessful and, after 5 years, she moved back to Australia to live with her parents after depleting all her funds.

 Starley was featured on Odd Mob's single "So Into You", which was released on 8 April 2016.

 Using her parents' piano in her bedroom, she wrote the song "Call on Me".
 She sent the song to several producers, including P-Money, who developed it into the final version.
 The song led to her getting a recording contract with Tinted Records, which released the song in July 2016.
 It was remixed into a club song by Ryan Riback the following year and reached the top 10 in the UK and in Australia.
-In the U.S., it peaked at number 65 in the on the Billboard Hot 100 and number 9 on the Dance/Electronic Songs record chart.
+In the U.S., it peaked at number 65 on the Billboard Hot 100 and number 9 on the Dance/Electronic Songs record chart.

 In 2018, Starley performed at the Sydney Mardi Gras for the first time and was the co-headline act at the official party.

 In June 2018, Starley released "Love Is Love", a track to promote queer acceptance, released six months after the Australian Marriage Law Postal Survey.

 In July and August 2018, Starley supported Katy Perry on the Australian dates of Witness: The Tour.

 In November 2018, she appeared in the music video for "Baby" by Clean Bandit.

 Starley released her debut album, One of One, on 25 September 2020.

 On 15 October 2020, Starley appeared on episode four of the sixth season of The Bachelorette Australia.
 She performed atop the Sydney Harbour Bridge for Bachelorette Becky and Pete during their date.

 In September 2022, Starley collaborated with music producer Jolyon Petch for their original single "I Just Want Your Touch", released on Central Station Records.
 The song topped the number-one spot on the ARIA Club Chart for five consecutive weeks.